jankazil/torch-tk/README.md

 **torch-tk** provides a `CheckPointManager`.
 The `CheckPointManager` manages saving, loading, and reconstruing both the model and the optimizer in the state that created the checkpoint.
 All that is required is that the class paths are available to import the original model and optimizer classes.

+**torch-tk** provides trainer classes for epoch-based PyTorch training.
+It includes:

+* a standard `Trainer` for targets without missing values,
+* a `MaskedTrainer` for targets that may contain missing values represented by `NaN`.

-**torch-tk** provides a `Trainer` class for running epoch-based training.
-It supports training either from a `DataLoader` or directly from tensors, and records basic diagnostics such as training loss and epoch wallclock time.
+Both trainers support training either from a `DataLoader` or directly from tensors, and record basic diagnostics such as loss and epoch wallclock time.

 **torch-tk** provides a `Diagnostics` class for storing sample-resolved loss information together with training metadata.
 These diagnostics can be created from tensors or data loaders and can be saved to and restored from netCDF files for later analysis.

 ## Workflow
 The workflow is shown in the **torch-tk** [HowTo](https://github.com/jankazil/torch-tk/blob/main/notebooks/HowTo.ipynb) Jupyter notebook.

 ## Installation